CSBSJU/CSCI-310/assignments/assignment-7.md

 title: "Assignment 7"
 ---

+## This assignment may be completed in groups of two!

 Pep/9 programs that do not adhere to the following WILL NOT be accepted or
 graded:
 * You are expected to do literal line-by-line translation.
 * Your assembly programs must include comments showing the corresponding C code that produces the each line of assembly code in your program.
 * In addition, I expect to see complete trace tags in your program (for global and stack tracers) such that I can see a complete picture of memory (static memory and stack) when using Pep/9's tracer.